LordDarkula/EasyQL/README.md

 A quick and convenient way to create and manage local sqlite3 databases.
 Databases can be created with a single line of code.
 Data can be get and set without creating queries.
 Queries can also be passed in as a string.

-## Tests
+## Example

-To run the unit tests, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements